munificent/craftinginterpreters/book/resolving-and-binding.md

 The rest of the nodes don't do anything special, but we still need to implement visit methods for them that traverse into their subtrees.
-Even though a `+` expression doesn't *itself* have any variables to resolve, either of its operands might be variables, or might contain them.
+Even though a `+` expression doesn't *itself* have any variables to resolve, either of its operands might.

 ### Resolving blocks

-We'll start with blocks since they create the local scopes that everything else parties inside:
+We'll start with blocks since they create the local scopes where all the magic
+happens:

 ^code visit-block-stmt

-It begins a new scope, traverses into the statements inside the block, and then discards that block scope.
+This begins a new scope, traverses into the statements inside the block, and then discards the scope.
 The fun stuff lives in those helper methods.
 We'll start with the simple one:

 ^code resolve-statements